cosmos/cosmos-sdk/docs/architecture/adr-035-rosetta-api-support.md

 #### Interfaces

-`Network` holds an `Adapter` reference too.
+Every SDK version uses a different format to connect (rpc, gRpc, etc), we have abstracted this in what is called the Adapter.
+This is an interface that defines the methods an adapter implementation must provide in order to be used in the `Network` interface.

 Each Cosmos SDK release series will have their own Adapter implementations.
 Developers can implement their own custom adapters as required.

 ```golang
 type Adapter interface {